Ekmeleddin İhsanoğlu: Secretary General of the OIC

-In 2009, on the election of President Obama, he published an open letter in the International Herald Tribune and New York Times, congratulating him and referring to his statement during presidential campaign to develop good relations with the Muslim World with emphasis on Ihsanoglu's conception and norms of moderation and modernization.
+In 2009, on the election of President Obama, he published an open letter in the International Herald Tribune and New York Times, congratulating him and referring to his statement during presidential campaign to develop good relations with the Muslim World with emphasis on İhsanoğlu's conception and norms of moderation and modernization.
 He quoted Obama saying "Our stories are singular but our destiny is shared".